nivisi/vscode-dart-build-runner-tools/README.md

 Yes, the command is ran in a new terminal window each time it is executed.
 Meaning that you can run the `watch` command on the `File A` and then run the `build` command on the `File B`.
 For your convenience, you can rename terminal windows yourself to not mix them up.

 ![vscode_showcase_parallel](https://github.com/nivisi/vscode-dart-build-runner-tools/assets/33932162/ff72eee9-a2b2-466a-8ce2-94c7d7f297e7)

+### Is FVM Supported?

+Yes.
+By default, the extension checks if your workspace contains an FVM config, and if so, it runs the `build_runner` command using `fvm exec`.

+This setting can be disabled in VS Code settings or by running the command `Disable FVM Support` from the command palette.

 <!-- References -->